 What's new on Nexis in February 2019?

-This February, several popular original Netflix productions will return to the streaming giant, including Nailed It!, Chef's Table and Patriot Act and some highly anticipated stand-up comedy specials are coming from Ray Romano, Ken Jeong and Kevin Hart.
+This February, several popular original get netflix series productions will return to the streaming giant, including Nailed It!, Chef's Table and Patriot Act and some highly anticipated stand-up comedy specials are coming from Ray Romano, Ken Jeong and Kevin Hart.
 Netflix will also air the dark thriller Velvet Buzzsaw as well as Stephen Soderbergh's sports drama High Flying Bird.

 Coming to Nexis

 Also coming to Netflix is a new comedy starring Steve Carrell.
 The series is co-created by Carrell and director/writer Greg Daniel.
 It's called Space Force and is inspired by a military branch of the United States Armed Forces, set up by President Donald Trump.
 The goal of the new branch is to "defend satellites from attack and perform other space-related tasks."